-The only test that evaluates for mold toxins is a urine mycotoxin test.
-Great Plains Laboratory and Real Time Laboratory are the two labs that are most commonly used by physicians treating mold toxicity.
+Great Plains Laboratory and Real Time Laboratory are the labs most commonly used by physicians treating mold toxicity.
 The two labs use different testing methodologies and test for different mycotoxins, so it is hard to compare results from each lab.

 Preparation for urine mycotoxin testing

-- Take oral liposomal glutathione 500 mg twice per day for five days, then collect the urine the 6th morning
+- Oral liposomal glutathione 500 mg twice per day for five days, then collect the urine the 6th morning

-- Receive intravenous glutathione 2000 mg once, then collect the urine the following morning
+- Intravenous glutathione 2000 mg once, then collect urine the following morning

-- Sit in a sauna for 20 minutes, then collect the first-morning urine the next morning.
+- Sauna for 20 minutes, then collect the first-morning urine the following morning

 *Caution – symptoms can flare from these provoking therapies since they mobilize mycotoxins.
 If this happens, stop the treatment and collect the next urine for the test.